aurelia/aurelia.github.io-old/docs/api/binding/index.md

 * `getChangeRecords(): any` - An internal API used by Aurelia&#x27;s array observation components.

+* `getContextFor(name: string, scope: Scope, ancestor?: number): any` - Gets the binding context for the specified property name by looking for the property on the scope.bindingContext, then on the scope.overrideContext before repeating on the ancestor scopes until the property is found.
+If the property is not found anywhere in the scope then the root binding context is returned.
+  * `name: string` - The property name.
+  * `scope: Scope` - The scope.
+  * `ancestor?: number` - The number of ancestor scopes to skip back to (used in $parent bindings).

 * `hasDeclaredDependencies(descriptor: PropertyDescriptor): boolean` - Returns whether a property&#x27;s dependencies have been declared.